Through the Blue

 WHEN TO VISIT

 With Milo’s rising popularity, early June and September are good times for dodging peak season crowds and the searing heat of July and August.
 In June, you get longer daylight hours (the sun sets at around 8:30 p.m.) than in September, and sea waters averaging 22.9°C. In September, swimming hovers around a comfortable 24.5°C with waters comfortably warmed up by the summer sun, but daylight hours are shorter than in June (sunset starts at 7:30 p.m.-ish by mid-September).
-Finally closing for the main tourist season in October, the island starts opening up to visitors again in May.
+Finally closing for the tourist season in October, the island starts opening up to visitors again in May.

 GETTING THERE